OvertimeDog/cluster-autoscaler/FAQ.md

 * If you expect some nodes to be added to make space for pending pods, but they are not added for a long time, check [I have a couple of pending pods, but there was no scale-up?](#i-have-a-couple-of-pending-pods-but-there-was-no-scale-up) section.

-* If you have access to the master machine, check Cluster Autoscaler logs in `/var/log/cluster-autoscaler.log`.
+* If you have access to the control plane (previously referred to as master) machine, check Cluster Autoscaler logs in `/var/log/cluster-autoscaler.log`.
 Cluster Autoscaler logs a lot of useful information, including why it considers a pod unremovable or what was its scale-up plan.

 * Check events added by CA to the pod object.